 With the establishment of the Carroll A. Campbell, Jr. Center for American Sculpture, Brookgreen Gardens extended its educational reach to a broader audience with workshops in sculpture and drawing under the tutelage of nationally known sculptors throughout the year.
 To contact our sculpture department, click here and choose “sculpture” on the contact form.

-March 24 – April 7 Spring Sculptor in Residence, Scott Rogers, NSS
+March 23 – April 6 – Spring Sculptor in Residence, Robert Stutler

-September 22 – October 6 Fall Sculptor in Residence, Wesley Wofford, FNSS
+September 21 – October 5 – Fall Sculptor in Residence, Bart Walter, FNSS

-August 11 – October 28 National Sculpture Society 85th Annual Awards Exhibition, Rainey Sculpture Pavilion
+August 10 – October 27 – National Sculpture Society 86th Annual Awards Exhibition

 Lectures, Demonstrations, and Events

-February 2 Public talk/presentation by Coastal Carolina University Visiting Scholar Dr. Modupe Labode, 2:00pm, Welcome Center Conference Room, call for reservation, 843-235-6016
+January 23 – Wreckers, Pirates, and Smugglers: From Salvage to Consumption – lecture by Coastal Carolina University Visiting Scholar Dr. Jamie Goodall, 11:00am, Welcome Center Conference Room, call for reservation, 843-235-6016

-March 10 Huntington “3 – in – 1 Day” Celebration, ticketed event, Atalaya in Huntington Beach State Park
+March 10 – Huntington “3-in-1 Day” Celebration, ticketed event, Atalaya in Huntington Beach State Park, purchase ticket at state park

+Most programs are free with regular admission.
 Additional lectures and programs are planned that relate to temporary exhibitions in the Rainey Sculpture Pavilion and other events.
-Check the website for further information.

 Students choose their subjects – horses, dogs, or whatever inspires them.
 They will be taught how to build a fast, effective armature, and will be encouraged to see their pieces through to the finish.
 Rod Zullo’s philosophy of knowing how to start a piece and to finish it will be emphasized.